 pair2.distance.setCondition((d:Double) => (d > 1.45 && d < 1.55))

 We begin by creating classes representing sources and samples, where each sample comes from a source.
-Note that Sample is an abstract class, because in this class we do not say anything about what source the sample came from.
+Note that Sample is an abstract class, because in this class we do not say anything about what source the sample came from (the from Source field has not been assigned an Element[Source] yet).
 We then create the Pair class representing a pair of a source and a sample.
 Pair has two fields: isTheRightSource, which produces true if the sample is from the source in the pair, and distance, which measures the closeness of the match between the sample and the source (lower distance means better match).
 The distance will tend to be smaller if the sample is from the right source but will not always be so.

 Now it’s time to create some instances.
 Note that the Source class takes an argument which is the name of the source.
 When we create instances source1 and source2 of this class, we supply the name argument.
 Next, we create an instance of Sample.
 Since Sample is abstract, we need to supply a definition of fromSource.
 We can do that right inline here, specifying that sample1 could come either from source1 or source2, each with probability 0.5.
 Finally, we create pairs pairing both of the sources to sample1 and create conditions about the distances.
-The conditions are ranges rather than exact observations because Figaro’s algorithms currently can’t handle exact observations on continuous elements.
+The conditions are ranges rather than exact observations because exact observations on continuous elements can be problematic for many types of inference algorithms.

 Using similar techniques, we can create a PRM.
 The following example shows the classical actors and movies PRM.
 There are three classes: actors, movies, and appearances relating actors to movies.
 Whether an actor receives an award for an appearance depends on the fame of the actor and the quality of the movie.
 The Figaro code for this example is as follows:

+import com.cra.figaro.library.compound.
+CPD

+import com.cra.figaro.language._

 class Actor {

 val famous = Flip(0.1)